 There are plenty of beaches to choose from in Spetses, like Vrelos Beach pictured here.

 Bouboulina's house has been turned into a museum.

 Acquaint yourself with one more local legend before you depart.
 The 19th-century mansion of Laskarina Bouboulina, the only Greek woman to attain the rank of admiral, has been converted into the evocative Bouboulina Museum.
 Bouboulina led her own trading ships into battle during the Greek Revolution.
 But no more spoilers.
 You can take 40-minute guided tours (often hosted by descendants of Laskarina Bouboulina) daily between April and October.

 In the second week of September, the whole island celebrates the Armata.
 Fireworks rain over a model Ottoman vessel that is set alight at sea to commemorate a naval battle in 1822, in which 100 local ships took on ten times as many Ottoman battleships and triumphed.

 Hellenic Seaways services Spetses several times a day from Piraeus all year-round (although times differ from summer to winter).
 Smaller, faster ferries take 90 minutes; larger vessels take between 2-3 hours.
-Compare prices and schedules and book on Viva or Ferryhopper.
+Compare prices and schedules and book on Viva, Ferryhopper or Ferryscanner.

 Alternately, it’s a 2.5-hour drive from Athens to the port of Kosta (near Porto Heli).
 From here, you can catch a 10-minute water taxi to Spetses for about €20 per boat.